 Improved Efficiency Through Code Reduction

-This has been in the discussion for quite some time now and the volume of code should be minified.
+This has been in the discussion for quite some time now, and the code volume should be minified.
 This has been a major concern of developers.
 With an increasing user base, the platform needs to be less techy, fast, and lightweight in terms of code.

-For the same functionality, the Google Classroom team reduced code size by 66% with Flutter.
+The Google Classroom team reduced code size by 66% for the same functionality as Flutter.
 Isn’t it incredible?

 Let’s move forward to the other advancements Flutter 3.7 has for us.